211101-JWA/environment-setup/README.md

 #### Step 8: Install Postman

-In order to install Postman, run the following command in your terminal:
+Open a new terminal and run the following:

-    scoop install postman
+    choco install postman

 Verify that the program was installed properly by searching for "Postman" in your windows search bar.

 #### Step 9: Install Visual Studio Code

-In order to install Visual Studio Code, run the following command in your terminal:
+Open a new terminal and run the following:

-    scoop install vscode
+    choco install vscode

 If the installation was successful, you should be able to search for "Visual Studio Code" in the Windows search bar.

 #### Step 10: Install Git

-While scoop can install Git we HIGHLY recommend a manual install as it allows you to also install some ease-of-life optional features.
+Open a new terminal and run the following:

-You can find the manual install instructions in the next section: Step 1.
+choco install git

 ## Method 2: Manual Installation